aibands/Expense-Tracker/README.md

 All data is saved using LocalStorage, so it remains available even after refreshing or closing the browser.
 Developed across three one-week sprints using the Scrum framework.

+All interface designs were created by our team.
+You can view our Figma prototype here: https://www.figma.com/design/p2GTDoNRVYkG0ez8Ru2ELO/Expense-Tracker?node-id=0-1&t=Tb9OSNmGCE0HUzrL-1

 ## Features
 - Users can view monthly balance and total expenses per category
 - Users can Add, edit, or delete transactions (amount, category, date, description)